grantwinney/blog/content/posts/creating-a-git-alias/index.md

-+++
-categories = ["Git", "Tools of the Trade"] date = 2017-01-28T13:07:51Z description = ""
+---
+categories:
+- Git
+- Tools of the Trade
+date: "2017-01-28T13:07:51Z"
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2020/11/pexels-brett-jordan-5444628.jpg"
-slug = "creating-a-git-alias"
+cover:
+  image: pexels-brett-jordan-5444628.jpg
+slug: creating-a-git-alias
-summary = "If you're unfamiliar with Git's \"alias\" feature, it provides a way to create shortcuts for other Git commands, which can save you a lot of time.
+summary: If you're unfamiliar with Git's "alias" feature, it provides a way to create shortcuts for other Git commands, which can save you a lot of time.
 They’re easy to setup and maintain too.
+Let's see how.
+tags:
+- Git
+- Tools of the Trade
-Let's see how." tags = ["Git", "Tools of the Trade"] title = "How to Create a Git Alias"
+title: How to Create a Git Alias

-+++
+---

 If you're unfamiliar with Git's "alias" feature, it provides a way to easily create shortcuts for other Git commands.
 It can save a lot of time over calling some lengthy command that's tough to remember.. or even shorter ones that are used frequently.